 Not only was this annoying on a personal level, but extremely inconvenient for my job.
 Working in sales, my life revolves around our CRM system, emails, apps, and being able to find answers quickly and efficiently.

 As soon as the Macbook doctor at Apple said it would cost upwards of $750.00 to fix, I decided to just purchase a new laptop, since mine was pushing 7 years old.
+I worked fast to look at Laptop Reviews and find one that would be a suitable replacement.
 I immediately informed everyone at Swift Kick of the situation and that I would be working from my tablet and cell phone until my new laptop was delivered.
+I decided to order the latest MacBook and even took a look at the New Macbook Pro compatible monitors to create the ultimate set up.
+As I use my laptop every day, I need a practical and functional workspace that I find easy to navigate and can help me focus when I need to.

 This extremely challenging situation taught me a few valuable lessons about team work.